RBC Life Insurance Review 2026

 Call 1-888-601-9980 to speak to our licensed advisors right away, or book some time with them below.

-A similar story was unfolding for farmers in Ontario, and by 1959, the Co-Operators Life Insurance Association was incorporated for business.
-In 1978 the Saskatchewan and Ontario branches amalgamated to form under The Co-Operator’s name.
+A similar story was unfolding for farmers in Ontario, and by 1959, the Co-operators Life Insurance Association was incorporated for business.
+In 1978, the Saskatchewan and Ontario branches amalgamated to operate under the name The Co-operators.
+Since then, The Co-operators has expanded its operations Canada-wide.

 • Founded: 1945